nythrox/nestjs-showcase/README.md

 > You can find more information about **Controllers** [here](https://docs.nestjs.com/controllers)

 # Providers
 Providers are classes that can be injected into others when needed.
-Example of Provider classes are Services, DAOs (Data Access Object), Passport Strategies, Pipes, etc.
+Example of Provider classes are Services, DAOs (Data Access Object), Passport Strategies, Pipes, etc (any class that provides functionality).
 To declare a Provider simply annotate it with the `@Injectable()` decorator.
 Providers are injected into classes that depend on them by the Nest framework.
 To have a dependency injected, simply add it to your constructor: